MicahBird/corysfieldservices.com/content/homepage/opener.md

 ---

 ---
-For years we've specialized in water well location through a process of digital water dowsing.
+For years we've specialized in water well location through a process of **underground imaging**.
 Whether a residential well, irrigation or livestock well, we find your subsurface water source.
 We understand the high stakes challenge of locating water, and take your project seriously.

-At Cory's Field Services, we specialize in underground imaging services using the earth's magnetic field to detect both ferrous and non-ferrous materials with a focus on water.
-Our experts use UTVs, carts, and backpacks, depending on the area that needs to be scanned.
+At Cory's Field Services, we specialize in **geophysical magnetic surveying** using the earth's magnetic field to detect both ferrous and non-ferrous materials with a focus on water.
+Cory's Field Services uses a UTV, depending on the area that needs to be scanned.
 With our multidirectional scanning process, we insure the object's or target's position or direction of flow.
 Scans are done in a 3D format, allowing for a better all-around view.

 ---